automationbroker/apb/docs/apb_cli.md

 ```

 ##### Using the internal OpenShift registry
 After modifying the APB as desired, we need to create a buildconfig so that an imagestream is populated in a namespace which `apb` can read from.
 We recommend using the `openshift` namespace for this since by default all imagestreams in `openshift` namespace are accessible to all authenticated users, but, `apb` works with any accesible namespace.
-This is documented in the [getting-started document]().
+This is documented in [getting-started.md](getting-started.md).
 Once the imagestream exists in namespace `foo`.
 You can add a new registry adapter with:
 ```
-apb registry add --type local_openshift --namespaces foo lo
+apb registry add lo --type local_openshift --namespaces foo
 ```

 ##### Using a remote registry (DockerHub)
 Once your image is pushed to an organization on Dockerhub, you can configure `apb` to check the registry for available APBs.
 If your images exist in organization `foo`, you can configure a new registry adapter with:
 ```
-apb registry add --type dockerhub --org foo foo-dockerhub
+apb registry add foo-dockerhub --type dockerhub --org foo
 ```

 To run the `provision` playbook: